Gitorious-backup/gitorious-wiki/AccessControl.markdown

 ## Private repositories
-When a repository in a project is made private, only _repository collaborators_ can see it.
+When a repository in a project is made private, only _repository collaborators_ and users with _read access_ can see it.

 Repository collaborators may get different access levels:
 - Review